JCUS-CP1404/cp1404-reading-tracker---assignment-1-Yucong-cheems/README.md

 1. How long did the entire project (assignment 1) take you?
 > answer...
+TOTAL IS ABOUT 8hrs

 2. What do you plan to do  differently in your development process for assignment 2?
 > answer...
+> use class and modify some codes